Skip to Content

 Wet Ivy Leaves

-While the ivy is generally pretty hardy and quite resilient, constantly being in marshy soil could have a negative impact.
+While the ivy is generally hardy and resilient, constantly being in marshy soil could have a negative impact.

 Potting Soil

-As mentioned above, these plants do not do well in compacted or marshy soil.
+As mentioned above, ivy plants do not do well in compacted or marshy soil.
 That is one of the main reasons why you have to consider using well-draining soil.

 Organic matter such as compost is a fantastic choice and the plant is going to do really well in this kind of soil.
-Furthermore, you should know that it’s also going to prevent root rot in the plant because excessive moisture will be allowed to escape.
+It’s also going to prevent root rot in the plant because excessive moisture will be allowed to escape.

 Light